When the Hogwarts Express opened on July 8, 2014, it marked a turning point for Florida's theme parks.

-While impressive, the real game changer for the resort occurred in 2010 when it debuted The Wizarding World of Harry Potter at Islands of Adventure.
-Although the Potter land was only open for about half of the year, the Theme Index registered a 30% bump in attendance for the park.
+Potter-mania began in 2010 when Universal Orlando debuted The Wizarding World of Harry Potter at Islands of Adventure.
+Although the land was only open for about half of the year, the resort registered a 30% bump in attendance for the park.
 In 2011, the first full year that The Wizarding World was open, Islands of Adventure experienced another 29% growth spurt.
 It leapt from the world's 16th most visited park in 2009 to the 10th position on the global countdown in 2011.
 Clearly, fans have been wild about Harry.

 The Hogwarts Express is the Engine that Could Drive Success

 As our review of the Hogwarts Express attests, it's a wonderful attraction.
 But it also represents a brilliant strategic move.
 Here is where Universal's business savvy and sheer bravura, if not bravery, come into play.

 In order to get past the conductors at either train station, visitors have to show that they have a two-park ticket.
 After all, in both directions they are traveling to a separately gated park.
-A standard one-park ticket to Universal Studios Florida includes admission to Diagon Alley and the London area of The Wizarding World (as a one-park Islands of Adventure ticket grants access to Hogsmeade).
-But it doesn't allow entry into King's Cross Station where Platform 9¾ and the Hogwarts Express awaits.
+A standard one-park ticket to Universal Studios Florida includes admission to Diagon Alley and the London area of The Wizarding World (and a one-park Islands of Adventure ticket grants access to Hogsmeade) But it doesn't allow entry into King's Cross Station where Platform 9¾ and the Hogwarts Express awaits.

-How to Train Your Dragon -- and Your Customers
+How to Train Your Dragon—and Your Customers